 What you should eat: While Pozole is the speciality of the house, the street tacos are also excellent.
 Share a few of each with your special someone.

 What you should drink: La Diabla has a variety of great Mezcal based cocktails, but check out their flights including the Pechuga flight which features Mezcal distilled with chicken to add richness and fat.

 Jose Avela has been on the ground floor at several extremely successful Denver restaurant concepts including the city staple Machete.
-In Jose’s first solo venture he has focused on the regional specialty Pozole which is a traditional mexican soup made with hominy.
+In Jose’s first solo venture he has focused on the regional specialty Pozole which is a traditional mexican soup made with hominy; think of it as amazing Mexican ramen.
 You’ll have your choice of bases and proteins.
 The black pozole is made with a base of charred guajillo peppers.
 The servings are large so they can be shared.